a bit about me

-- both of my parents were software engineers who met at d.e.c., one of the first major vc funded startups in the u.s. that has led me to first ask, do i want to be an engineer or in design?
+- both of my parents were software engineers who met at d.e.c., one of the first major vc funded startups in the u.s. that has led me to first ask, do i want to be an engineer or an artist?

 - hint: the answer is neither, as i'm too much of a generalist. i see everything as a series of projects. so each chapter will highlight a major project and show some progress that didn't make sense trying to connec the dots moving forward.

 architecture school @ cornell

 - i chose architecture to explore problem solving in systems, and chose the campus to explore other areas of study. within 1 year, it felt like home being among curious, creative, and ambitious people, but i had a problem: i knew i didn't want to be an architect.

 - inspired by opportunities around, i explored design research, sustainable design build, material science, and ultimately got the startup bug early, building different products out of the design studio with friends.

 - i was most proud of launching and managing cornell's summer incubator, as it taught me a lot about going 0 to 1 as well as community. ironically, i didn't think starting a global high school bootcamp would follow me, but a twist of fate brings this back later.